UnixJunkie/diskuv-ocaml/contributors/index.rst

    .. code-block:: PowerShell

-     cd ~\DiskuvProjects\diskuv-ocaml-starter
+     cd ~\DiskuvOCamlProjects\diskuv-ocaml

-     vendor\diskuv-ocaml\setup\windows\install-world.ps1
+     Set-ExecutionPolicy `
+        -ExecutionPolicy Unrestricted `
+        -Scope Process `
+        -Force

+     installtime\windows\install-world.ps1

-   Depending on your Windows "User Account Control" settings your machine may prompt to click "Yes" to install Visual Studio Build Tools and to install Git; you will only be prompted if you or an Administator has not installed those two programs already.
+   Depending on your Windows "User Account Control" settings your machine may prompt to click "Yes" to install ``Visual Studio Installer`` and ``Git for Windows``; you will only be prompted if you or an Administator has not installed those two programs already.
 The rest of the installation is completely
    click-free:

    .. image:: doc/Intro-install-world.png
       :width: 600

-FOUR. *Open in Visual Studio Code.*
+BONUS. *Open in Visual Studio Code.*
-"""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""

+At this point you can do the first N chapters of Real World OCaml.

+Go ahead and open PowerShell.

+You can do pure OCaml coding but many OCaml programs, including your own, will need to install more packages and/or compile C code.
+We recommend you use a Diskuv OCaml local project to do so.
+Here is a starter project that does that ...

+*TODO*.
+This section needs to go into the "starter" project and work it through example or tutorial.

 .. sidebar:: Visual Studio Code is optional.